Spinach muffins are

 - Bake!
 Bake for 18-20 minutes in a 350 degree oven or until a toothpick comes out clean.

 Tips for making the best green muffins ever:

 - Feel free to use the flour you have on hand.
-I used whole wheat because it’s what I had and I wanted to get rid of it.
-Use AP flour or white whole wheat (my favorite) as you wish.
+I used whole wheat because it’s what I had and I wanted to get rid of, but I’ve used AP as well.
 You could also sub in 1/4-1/3 homemade oat flour!

 - The BEST way to scoop batter is using a spring loaded ice cream scoop.
-(I’ll link the one I use below!)
 Just spray the muffin tin and scoop the batter in.
 This way all of the muffins are the same size and bake evenly.
-I also use this scoop for pancakes!
-It equals about 1/4-2/3 cup of batter.

 You May Need…